-TDLR requires a student enrolled in a beauty culture or barber school to hold a permit stating the student's name and the name of the School.
+TDLR requires a student enrolled in a private postsecondary school to hold a permit stating the student's name and the name of the School.
 Recent photograph(s) of the student must be affixed on their student permit.
 There is a non-refundable TDLR Student Permit Fee-Please reference Fee Schedule of Other Fees.

-Cosmetology Operator and specialty license programs:
+Cosmetology Operator, Class A Barber, and specialty license programs: